nidkil/jest-test/README.md

     }
     ...

-**Pro tip:** If you are using webpack aliases, the above aliases also have to be set for it to work with jest and babel.
+**Pro tip:** If you are using webpack aliases, the above babel and jest aliases also have to be set for them to work correctly.

 ## 3. Webstorm tips & tricks

-If you are using Webstorm as IDE the following ensures Webstorm plays nicely with jest and babel.
+If you are using the Webstorm IDE the following ensures Webstorm plays nicely with jest and babel.

 ### Get ride of annoying unresolved jest variables